Taiwan approves US$15.2 billion in new spending to deal with COVID-19 impact

 But cases have surged in recent weeks, prompting the government to limit personal gatherings and shut entertainment venues while it tries to speed up its vaccination programme.

-The new money is in addition to previously announced stimulus spending worth TUS$420 billion, and the funding will run until June 30 of next year.
+The new money is in addition to previously announced stimulus spending worth NT$420 billion, and the funding will run until Jun 30 of next year.

-The central bank is also running a separate TUS$400 billion scheme to provide preferential loans to small and medium-sized business.
+The central bank is also running a separate T$400 billion scheme to provide preferential loans to small and medium-sized business.

 Taiwan's government has repeatedly sought to allay fears that the current outbreak of domestic infections will affect the export-dependent economy, a major global supplier of semiconductors.